 There are more than 100 synagogues buildings and more than 700 Jewish cemeteries in Slovakia: you can find lists and information by visiting the general links above.
 We list here major sites as well as those having their own web sites.

-Active synagogue on Heydukova street; fragment of medieval synagogue; Chatam Sofer memorial; Orthodox and Neolog Jewish cemeteries; Museum of Jewish Culture; Bratislava Jewish community museum (opening in 2012); Holocaust memorials.
+Active synagogue on Heydukova street; fragment of medieval synagogue; Chatam Sofer memorial at underground site of old cemetery; Orthodox and Neolog Jewish cemeteries; Museum of Jewish Culture; Bratislava Jewish community museum; Holocaust memorials.
 Almost all of Bratislava’s historic Jewish quarter, including the twin-towered, Moorish-style synagogue, was destroyed in the late 1960s when the New Bridge and a cross-town highway were built.
 This video from 1966 shows the beginning of the construction and features remarkable footage of the synagogue before its destruction.

-The Jewish Cemetery, founded in 1892 on Novozámocká Street, below the New Castle, is located on a slope overlooking the town.
+Founded in 1892 on Novozámocká Street, below the New Castle, the cemetery is located on a slope overlooking the town.
 There are graves of some 228 people, all documented, in the walled enclosure and a distinctive chapel/ceremonial hall with a Moorish-style dome and arches.
 The cemetery and chapel have recently been restored as part of an ongoing civic initiative led by a local teacher, Beata Nemcova.
 The cemetery is a site on the Slovak Jewish Heritage Route.

 Information on the synagogue, the Jewish cemetery and other sites in the town.

-Bardejov’s medieval core and the site of its former “Jewish Suburb” just outside the town walls are on UNESCO’s list of World Heritage sites.
-Early 19th century Great Synagogue (one of two surviving synagogues in Slovakia built around a central four-pillar bimah) with compound including mikvah, Beit Midrash.
-Also, the small, fully intact Chevra Bikur Cholim synagogue, founded in 1929, in the town center.
-Jewish cemetery.
+Bardejov’s medieval core and the site of its former “Jewish Suburbium” of communal institutional buildings just outside the town walls are on UNESCO’s list of World Heritage sites.
+Also, the small, fully intact Chevra Bikur Cholim synagogue, founded in 1929, is in the town center.
+There is a Jewish cemetery.

 Neo-Romanque/Moorish synagogue built in 1886 and, although listed as a national cultural monument in 1990, has long languished in derelict condition.
 It is currently under (slow) renovation.

-Jewish courtyard with 19th century synagogue (under reconstruction but used for cultural events); kosher lunchroom; mikvah; prayer room.
-Large orthodox synagogue; former Neolog synagogue, now Philharmonic hall; former Jewish school; wartime ghetto; Old and New Jewish cemeteries.
+The capital of eastern Slovakia has the country’s second largest Jewish comunity and many heritage sites.
+The Jewish courtyard/Orthodox Jewish compound has a 19th century synagogue (under reconstruction but used for cultural events); kosher lunchroom; mikveh; prayer room.
+Elsewhere there’s a large Orthodox synagogue on Pushkinova street, currently in use; former Neolog synagogue, built in 1926-27 on Moyesova street (now Philharmonic hall); former Jewish school; wartime ghetto; Old and New Jewish cemeteries

 Article by Vanda Vitti, University of Munich

-Synagogue (at Kalmana Kittenbergera 2281) designed by Gustav Sisak and built in the 1880s; remodeled in 1902 by the local architect and builder Rudolf Czibulka; declared a historical monument in 1980.
+Designed by Gustáv Šišák and built in the 1880s; remodeled in 1902 by the local architect and builder Rudolf Czibulka; declared a historical monument in 1980.
 Owned by the city and derelict for decades after World War II, it was restored and rededicated as a cultural center in 2012.

 Synagogue designed by the Hungarian architect Lipot Baumhorn and built in 1908-11 serves as a cultural center and also houses Slovakia’s national Holocaust memorial exhibition, “The Fate of Slovak Jews,” in the women’s gallery.

-Contemporary art gallery and culture center, the At Home Gallery, located in the early 20th century synagogue and surrounding Jewish complex.
+A contemporary art gallery and culture center, the At Home Gallery, is located in the early 20th century synagogue and surrounding Jewish complex.
 There is a Jewish cemetery near the synagogue.

-Typical small provincial synagogue, undergoing restoration, in important town, church and castle complex listed as a UNESCO World Heritage site.
-Abandoned Jewish cemetery.
+The typical small provincial synagogue has been undergoing restoration.
+It is located in an important town, church and castle complex listed as a UNESCO World Heritage site.
+There is an abandoned Jewish cemetery.